The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

+In Section 6.4 in \cite{barcenasespinozauribevelasquez} is described a method to assign to a normalized torsion cocycle $\alpha\in Z^2(G;S^1)$ a projective unitary, stable $G$-equivariant bundle $P_\alpha$ in such way that the groups ${}^\alpha K_G^*(X)$ are isomorphic to the groups $K_G^*(X;P_\alpha)$.

-Let $0$ be the projective unitary, stable $G$-equivariant bundle associated to the neutral element in $H^3(X\times_G EG, \IZ)$.
-The groups $\pi_*\big (\Gamma^G(Fred(0)\big )$ define \emph{untwisted}, equivariant, representable $K$-Theory in negative degree for proper actions.
-The extended version via Bott periodicity agrees with the usual definitions of \emph{untwisted}, equivariant K-theory groups for compact $G$-CW complexes \cite{phillipsbook}, \cite{lueckoliverbundles} as a consequence of Theorem 3.8, pages 8-9 in \cite{emersonmeyer}.
+Let $\mathbf{0}$ be the projective unitary, stable $G$-equivariant bundle associated to the trivial cocycle in $Z^2(G,S^1)$.
+By results in \cite{refrito} the groups $\pi_*\big (\Gamma(X;\Fred^{(0)}(\mathbf{0})\big )^G$ are canonically isomorphic to \emph{untwisted}, equivariant, representable $K$-Theory in negative degree for proper actions.
+The extended version via Bott periodicity are canonically isomorphic with usual \emph{untwisted}, equivariant K-theory groups for proper $G$-CW complexes defined in \cite{lueckoliverbundles}.